 Skip to main content

 Tables present model data in dashboards and reports.
 You build a table from column groups placed side by side, each showing the data a different way: over time, as a budget-to-actuals variance, or across units in parallel.
 Tables are created only in dashboards and reports, not in the model view.
+Tables are read-only.
+You can’t type values into a table, so all data entry happens in the model.
+Where a column group lets you set a column title, that title labels the source the column displays.
+It doesn’t create an empty column to fill in.

 Table types